FarronF/limerick-council-meetings/meetings/2024/11/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 21st October 2024.md

  Total DBEs Paid includes Breeders, Hunt Clubs, Animal Welfare Charities and Commercial

 Boarding Kennels.
-Actual Breeders includes Breeder’s only.--- 8
+Actual Breeders includes Breeder’s only.
+---
+8

  Breeder’s pay the DBE fee based on the number of breeding bitches they have and receive